 I mainly wore the Buff in ‘headband mode’, as an open-topped tube covering my ears.
 This was just enough to take the chill off the morning air, and was generally pretty comfortable – the fabric is soft against the skin, although I found the Buff very slightly tight from time to time, pressing my glasses against my face.
 Since the Original Buff is only available in one size, this is something to bear in mind (although it’s only likely to affect glasses wearers).

 I also wore the Buff in ‘hat mode’, which requires putting a twist in the fabric and folding it back down over the head.
 This is a little more fiddly and I find it doesn’t always stay rolled down; maybe it’s just my head shape, but I think a little extra length to the fabric tube would be beneficial here.
 When in hat mode, there isn’t quite enough fabric to completely double up.

 Neckwarmer mode is also useful – probably best worn in combination with an actual woolly hat in really cold conditions (you can also get dedicated ‘Polar’ Buffs for winter use).
 I think I’ll also find this mode brilliant in hot weather, worn with my wide-brimmed hat to keep the sun off my neck.

-bandit mode face-mask mode.
+Finally, there is bandit mode face-mask mode.
 This is slightly more niche, perhaps of use in dusty conditions.
 I can also imagine it would be very useful when sleeping under an ultralight quilt with no hood – you could combine a Buff with a woolly hat, or even two Buffs, to provide complete face protection.
 A Polar Buff in face-mask mode would also be great for Scottish winter mountaineering instead of a traditional fleece balaclava.